How to Relieve Tight Hips at Home

 and consistent routines are in order.

 Pectineus, I have a personal beef with pectineus.
-This muscle has been causing me pain in my right thigh and harbors a trigger point that radiates with a dull ache around my groin.
-Pectineus can be found in the medial upper thigh (bilaterally).
-It attaches from the pubis bone to the medial femur (lesser trochanter of the femur) just below the hip joint.
-This muscle serves to adduct and flex the femur – moves the thigh across the front of the body and toward the midline.
+This muscle has been causing pain in my right thigh.
+It contains a trigger point that radiates with a dull ache around my groin.
+Pectineus can be found in the medial upper thigh.
+It attaches from the pubis bone to the medial femur (upper inner thigh bone) just below the hip joint.
+This muscle serves to adduct and flex the femur.
+It moves the thigh in front of the body.
+It also pulls the thigh toward the midline.

 If you routinely play soccer or hockey or are in the habit of sitting cross-legged for a prolonged time, this muscle gets tense since it’s chronically overloaded.
 If you have limitations in this muscle, your gait and squatting mechanics are affected, and your risk of a groin pull is high (especially in sports activities that involve quick sudden movements).